Lady Wood: Background and composition

 Lady Wood was inspired by "the chase, the rush, the peak, and the downfall [of the] emotional rollercoaster" Lo experienced since her extended play Truth Serum and debut studio album Queen of the Clouds were released in 2014.
 The album consists of two chapters: "Fairy Dust", which details the euphoria surrounding a gratifying encounter, and "Fire Fade", which highlights a subsequent sense of self-awareness.
 Lo announced Lady Wood is to be the first half of a two-piece album, with the third and fourth chapters "Light Beam" and "Pitch Black" to be included on Lo's third studio album in 2017.

-Release
+Title and release

 On 17 August 2016, Lo revealed that her second studio album would be titled Lady Wood and would be released on 28 October.
 About the title, Tove Lo recalls "writing the bridge of the title track, and thinking that I wanted to say, like, 'You're turning me on,' but I wanted to find another word.
 Like, what's the word for a female hard-on?
 I think I heard it in a movie somewhere—they were just like, 'You give me wood.'
 And I was like, 'Girl wood, or, Lady wood!
 Yes!'"